R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Results

-The hydrodynamic simulation results of the model LMNS-50 are displayed in Figure~\ref{fig:hydrodynamic}.
+The hydrodynamic simulation results of the model L-40-50 are displayed in Figure~\ref{fig:hydrodynamic L-40-50}.
 By imposing the initial mass removal, all the neutron star crust-like matter and part of the neutron star core-like matter are removed.
-The pressure gradient on the surface of the exposed core-like matter increases suddenly, and hydrostatic equilibrium is no longer maintained.
+The pressure gradient on the surface of the exposed core-like matter increases suddenly, and hence hydrostatic equilibrium is no longer maintained.
 The mass elements expand sequentially from the surface to the center.
 The perturbation made here, however, does not lead to a direct explosion of the whole configuration.
-Most of the mass elements oscillate and settle down at a larger radial position and a lower density temporarily at $\sim0.01$\,s after the mass removal.
-The low-mass neutron star remains at quasi-equilibrium.
-If no nuclear reaction is included, the star oscillates around the new equilibrium position with most of the mass elements remaining gravitationally bound.
+Most of the mass elements oscillate and settle down at a larger radial position and a lower density temporarily after $\sim0.01$\,s.
+The subminimal neutron star remains at quasi-equilibrium.
+If no nuclear reaction is included, the star oscillates around the new equilibrium position with most of the mass elements remaining gravitationally bounded.

-Meanwhile, the nuclear reaction network is activated since the densities of these mass elements are now lower than $\rho_{\text{th}}$.
+Meanwhile, the nuclear reaction network is activated, as the densities of these mass elements are now lower than $\rho_{\text{th}}$.
 The temperatures and electron fractions of the mass elements during the transition from core-like matter to crust-like matter are plotted in Figure~\ref{fig:transition temperature and electron fraction}.
-As discussed in Section~\ref{sec:composional evolution}, the NSE isotope abundances right after the transition are assigned.
-Note that the temperatures of some mass element are much lower than $2\times10^9$\,K, the typical minimum temperature that the NSE approximation is regarded as valid, during the transition.
+As discussed in Section~\ref{sec:Composional evolution}, the NSE isotope abundances right after the transition are assigned.
+Note that the temperatures of some mass elements are much lower than $2\times10^9$\,K, the typical minimum temperature that the NSE approximation is regarded as valid during the transition.
 We assume that the NSE approximation still holds for these mass elements.
-Figure~\ref{fig:NSE not matter} illustrates the evolution of the isotope abundance of a mass element in the 30th percentile in mass coordinates after the transition as an example.
-The difference between the assigned composition of the mass elements at different temperatures is eliminated by a robust r-process very soon.
-Therefore, the simulation results are not noticeably affected even if the NSE approximation may not be accurate at low temperature.
+Figure~\ref{fig:NSE does not matter} illustrates the evolution of the isotope abundance of a mass element in the 30th percentile in mass coordinates after the transition as an example.
+The differences among the assigned compositions of the mass elements at different temperatures are eliminated by a robust $r$-process very soon.
+Therefore, the simulation results are not noticeably affected even if the NSE approximation may not be accurate at low temperatures.